Improve Employee Scheduling to Fast Track Business Recovery: The Comprehensive Guide

 4. Think Outside the Box

-This is for people who like to exercise longer than a standard lunch break—or do errands when it’s not rush hour.
+This is for people who like to exercise longer than a standard lunch break—or do errands before rush hour.
 Seek volunteers to take three hours off around lunchtime.
-You will meet staffing demands and not pay for unnecessary labor hours when it’s not busy.
+You will meet staffing demands and not pay for unnecessary labor when it’s not busy.

-Some full-time employees might prefer working four 10-hour shifts during the week.
-Line those up with your busiest days and the employees will have two extra hours to catch up on days they really need it.
+In like manner, some full-time employees might prefer working four 10-hour shifts.
+Line those up with your busiest days and the employees will have two extra days off.

 5. Simplify Shift Trading With an Online Trade Board

-Many managers are afraid of loosening up shift trading policies.
-They worry about short-handed shifts.
-They worry about miscommunication leading to no-shows.
-They worry about the balance of new and experienced employees on a shift.
+Many managers are afraid of loosening up shift trading policies because they fear that it will lead to short-handed shifts.
+In addition, they worry about miscommunication leading to no-shows.
+For some, they are concerned about the balance of new and experienced employees on a shift.

 Employees are able to post a shift on the board when they have an unexpected conflict.
-Employees who want more hours can snap up more shifts.
-Schedule control is a valuable perk.
-Employees stay with companies that support their work/life balance.
+Similarly, those who want more hours can take more shifts.
+All things considered, employees stay with companies that offer flexibility.

 6. Create an Absence Management Plan

 An absence management plan is a set of policies that manage time off.
 It addresses planned time off like vacations and family leave.
-It also addresses unplanned absences like sick time.
-When employees follow the proper protocols, there is less impact on productivity and workflows.
+Similarly, it manages unplanned absences like sick time.
+By and large, when employees follow the proper protocols, there is less impact on productivity and workflows.

 7. Cross-Train for Increased Flexibility

-When you hire a new employee, be open about the fact that servers have to bus tables once in a while and prep cooks have to wash dishes.
-The entry-level team members will be eager to expand their job skills and your staff will be better able to respond to shifting customer levels on the fly.
+If you want more flexibility to cover shifts (without hiring new employees), start cross-training.
+The entry-level team members will be eager to expand their job skills and your staff will be better able to respond to shifting demands on the fly.

 3. Flexible Schedules: An Employee Perk That Helps Small Businesses Compete